Backup Virtual Machines

 Migration to another server

 The backup file can be used to migrate the virtual machine to another Ravada server.
-Just copy the file and call rvd_back –restore.
-Be careful: if you want to migrate a clone, the base must be migrated first.

-Owner users will be creted in the new virtual machine if they don’t exist.
+Owner users will be created in the new virtual machine if they don’t exist.
 The users will be assigned regular user permissions.
 Specially granted privileges or administration roles must be set up manually after restoring.

 Backup directory